DanielHansen-IMD/im415-lab3/contact.md

 ---
 # {{ title }}
 Do not contact me.
 If you absolutely must, you can email me at <daniel.hansen@confederationcollege.ca>, but I will ignore it.

+No, that's not true, I'm actually pretty helpful.